Gombe Stream

 Access & Logistics

-- By Boat Only: Gombe has no road access.
-It is reached solely by boat from Kigoma (1.5–2.5 hrs).
+Gombe has no road access.
+Reached solely by boat from Kigoma (1.5–2.5 hrs)

-- Travel Inside: All movement within the small park is done on foot.
+All movement within the park is done on foot

 Core Activities

-- Hiking: Explore the beautiful trails, including the Kakombe Waterfall trail and the strenuous Mkenke Valley route for panoramic views.
+Explore Kakombe Waterfall trail and Mkenke Valley route

-- Historical Visits: See the Jane Goodall Research Center near park HQ.
+See the Jane Goodall Research Center near park HQ

-- Inside Park: TANAPA bandas and a rest house near the park headquarters provide basic accommodation.
+TANAPA bandas and rest house near park headquarters

-- Connectivity: The park promotes digital silence with no network or reliable electricity during the day.
+The park promotes digital silence with no network

 Gombe is the birthplace of modern primatology and a core component of the Greater Mahale Ecosystem.
 The ongoing research here has redefined science and animal behavior.